-If a student cancels enrollment within five days of student's execution of this agreement, the school will refund all money paid by student.
+If a student cancels enrollment within seven days of student's execution of this agreement, the school will refund all money paid by student.
 "Enrollment" for refund purposes is considered to have become effective upon execution of this agreement by student.
 Should student cancel this agreement within 14 days after the start date of the current academic year, the school will refund 100% of tuition charges paid by the student.

 Refunds are calculated on a prorate basis, based on a fifty-two (52) week academic year.
 The prorated amount is 2% per week up to 60% of the academic year.
 Thereafter, if a student withdraws or is dismissed, the student shall be entitled to a pro rata refund of tuition charges up to thirty weeks from the date of enrollment.
 No refunds are payable after week thirty and refunds are not payable for completed courses or administrative fees.
 For refund calculation purposes, any withdrawal shall become effective on the date student notifies the school, in any manner, of student's intent.
 However, for the withdrawal to be effective, students must follow the procedures set forth in the "Notices" section of this agreement.
 Dismissals shall be effective on the date such action is taken by the administration or when a student fails to maintain the academic standards set forth in the student catalog, whichever shall occur first.

-As an example of the refund policy: a student started their academic year on July 3, 2023, paying tuition in the amount of \$8,760.00 and withdrawing on September 11, 2023 (a period of 10 weeks) without completing any courses would receive a refund of \$7,008.00, (\$8,760.00 multiplied by 80%.
+As an example of the refund policy: a student started their academic year on July 3, 2024, paying tuition in the amount of \$10,080.00 and withdrawing on September 11, 2024 (a period of 10 weeks) without completing any courses would receive a refund of \$8,064.00, (\$10,080 multiplied by 80%.
 On September 11th, 80% of the academic year remained.).
 Refund computations are based on the total tuition obligation, not the amount of tuition previously paid.
 Unless otherwise noted in writing, other school fees are non-refundable.
 The school will issue refunds pursuant to the above conditions within 30 days from the date the withdrawal notice is received by the school.
-If a loan was obtained to pay for tuition, it is student's responsibility to repay the full amount of any loan plus any interest.
-The student is advised that some financial institutions require TLS to repay any refunds due directly to the lender and the student expressly authorizes the school to comply with such requests.
+If a student obtains a loan to pay for the Juris Doctor program, it is the student's responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
+Students are informed that certain financial institutions may require the school to return any refunds directly to the lender.
+By enrolling, the student expressly authorizes the school to comply with these requests.
+For students who received federal financial aid, any refund of funds not derived from federal student financial aid will be returned to the student.